wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Approach = the <a href="https://www.aeroclass.org/flight-phases/">flight phase</a> before landing is where the pilot prepares to take the aircraft to the ground.
 * APR = Auxiliary Power Reserve
 * Apron = The area of an airport prepared for the aircraft to park, fuel, load, and unload.
-* APU = <a href="https://www.aeroclass.org/auxiliary-power-unit/" target="_blank" rel="noreferrer noopener">Auxiliary Power Unit</a> - usually a jet engine located in the tail cone of an aircraft to provide autonomy for operation without needing external equipment like a ground power unit, an external air-conditioning unit, or a high-pressure air start cart.
+* APU = <a href="https://www.aeroclass.org/auxiliary-power-unit/" target="_blank">Auxiliary Power Unit</a> - usually a jet engine located in the tail cone of an aircraft to provide autonomy for operation without needing external equipment like a ground power unit, an external air-conditioning unit, or a high-pressure air start cart.

 * ARINC = Aeronautical Radio, Inc. A nonprofit corporation owned by member airlines to define form, fit and function of avionics equipment and to provide radio communication services
 * ARINC 419 = Digital information transfer characteristics as applied in ARINC 500-series equipment specifications